dborgis/mdft-dev_general/README.md

+### MINIMIZER bfgs option
+* `constraint` for constrained optimisation of the density
+	- no_constraint (default)
+	- lower_bounded
+	- upper_bounder
+	- both_bounded
+* `lower_bound` is the lower bound density, used if constraint is lower_bounded or both_bounded.
+Ignored in other cases.
+* `upper_bound` is the upper bound in density, used if constraint is higher_bounded or both_bounded.
+Ignored in other cases.
+125 is a good starting point.
+* `number_of_memorized_Steps` number of steps L-BFGS uses to approximate the hessian, i.e., the steps kepts in memory.
+4 or 5 is ok.

 ### solute.in
 The program will automatically take the first solute in solute.in to be the solute you use in your computation.
 The first line must be the name of the solute.
 1st line:name of the solute